 The times when you had to use the CSS image replacement technique for a simple text shadow effect are gone.

-Accordingly, this property will work only on Webkit (from Safari 3+), Opera 9.5, Firefox 3.1(pre-Alpha), Konqueror or iCab.
+text-shadow property is CSS level 3.
+Accordingly, this property will work only on Webkit (from Safari 3+), Opera 9.5, Firefox 3.1(pre-Alpha), Konqueror or iCab browsers and above.
 Notice there is no problem using this CSS3 property with browsers like Internet Explorer, this property simply will not work on IE so the layout won’t be affected anyhow.

-The first two values are the X and Y axis offsets, the third is the blur radius value which is an optional value and the last value in our photo is the color of the shadow.
+The first two values are the X and Y axis offsets, the third is the blur radius value which is an optional value and the last value in image above is the proper color of the cast shadow.

 For the following CSS code: